Mr-jreeves/Check-Wifi-Presence/README.md

 Depending on your router configuration, your IP addresses might change from time to time, so you may want to hard-code the IP addresses for each phone device.

-A standard raspberry install will probably not contain all the includes that you need.
+A standard raspberry install will probably not contain all the imports that you need.
 You can google how to install those :-)